3.1 General context

 - 6% of all young people receive incapacity benefits – this is three times the OECD average and more than in any other OECD country

 Since the beginning of the corona crisis in Norway, employees in several sectors have been affected.
 This was especially the case for employees in the tourism, transportation, and services sectors.
 The Revised National Budget for 2020 indicates that due to the high number of lay-offs, registered unemployment has climbed to levels not seen in 75 years.
 Unemployment is forecast to rise from 2.2 percent in 2019 to 5.9 percent this year.
 The unemployment rate is estimated to increase from 2.2 percent in 2019 to 5.9 percent in 2020.
+By the end of 2021 the unemployment rate was 3.4 percent and it is expected to go back to normal during 2022.

 Social dialogue and tripartism are specific concepts describing the Norwegian labour market model.
 The 2019 report Getting and staying together: 100 years of social dialogue and tripartism in Norway, financed by the ILO and the Norwegian Ministry of Labour and Social Affairs, examines the role of tripartism and social dialogue in Norway.